 Under the label Polymer DMT, the Taiwanese director and choreographer Fang Yun Lo has been working on artistic formats together with artists from various disciplines since 2011.
 Polymer DMT is based in Essen and Dresden/Germany as well as in Taichung/Taiwan.

-For me, my own cultural identity is very important, but not at all homogeneous.
 Identity for me is a process, a technique, an eternal movement and questioning.
-We all live with things and stories from all over the world, more and more people will have mixed cultural roots, not only in Germany and Europe.
+More and more people will have mixed cultural roots, not only in Germany and Europe.
 I understand this as a great gift.

 From intimate dance pieces in the early days, the artistic focus has expanded in recent years towards (semi-)documentary stage projects, encounter formats, work with film and media, and dance for young audiences.